sciZer0/7/v/README.md

 Basically,  possible DDoS/Spam attacks, due to the fact that all simple transactions are free and hence can be created in enormous amounts, are beaten the same way as it is already done by all top blockchains in relation to other possible DDoS/Spam attacks that can, endlessly and frequently, be requesting the Block Height, for example.

-Also, the minimum balance level (Rent Level) is set  for an account to be due to pay a rent (rent payments).
+Also, the minimum required balance level (Rent Level) is set  for an account in order be required to pay the blockchain a rent (rent payments).

-Plus, the minimum balance level  (Garbage Level) is also set  for an account to be subject for Garbage-Collecting.
+Plus, the minimum required balance level (Garbage Level) is also set  for an account in order to be free from being-collected as garbage.

-Both the Rent Level and Garbage Level helps to decrease possible DDoS/Spam attacks a lot .
+Both the Rent Level and Garbage Level helps to significantly decrease a number of possible DDoS/Spam attacks a lot.

 Both the Rent Level and Garbage Level may be changed through democratic voting: Competitive Quadratic Voting.

 At the start,

-* Rent Level is 100,000,000,000,000 Hamds
+* Rent Level is 100,000,000,000,000,000 Hamds
-* Garbage Level is 100,000,000,000,000 Hands
+* Garbage Level is 100,000,000,000,000,000 Hands